Your Expert Guide

 What to see

 Fort Worth is the epicenter of cowboy culture as well as fine arts, which is very apparent in the city's Cultural District.
-Pop in the National Cowgirl Museum and Hall of Fame, the Amon Carter Museum of American Art, the Modern Art Museum of Fort Worth, the Kimbell Art Museum, and the Fort Worth Museum of Science and History.
+Pop into the National Cowgirl Museum and Hall of Fame, the Amon Carter Museum of American Art, the Modern Art Museum of Fort Worth, the Kimbell Art Museum, and the Fort Worth Museum of Science and History.

 "All the museums have great gift shops," Mooring says, "and members often get invited to exclusive parties.
 The Kimbell hosts especially great workshops for kids."